-From the beginning of my M.A. studies back in 2008, I have always approached language from a broadly cognitive/constructionist perspective, in the belief that within such a framework I could best account for the target linguistic phenomena.
+From the beginning of my M.A. studies back in 2008, I have always approached language from a broadly cognitive/constructionist perspective, in the belief that, within this framework, I could best account for the target linguistic phenomena.
 Throughout the years, I dedicated myself to gain a broad and in-depth knowledge of this paradigm and applied it to my case-studies with commitment and enthusiasm.
 However, by the time I was approaching the end of my Ph.D., something had changed.
 I had begun to see inconsistencies within the framework and to question many assumptions I had previously taken for granted.
-Therefore, I began to explore different frameworks and to consider how to combine insights from different approaches.
-Still, I was experiencing a general sense of dissatisfaction with regard to these theoretical frameworks.
-Then, one day, I came across a paper by the Finnish linguist Esa Itkonen entitled ‘On explanation in linguistics’, which boldly states at the onset, “[…] I have resisted here the utopian impulse which is all too common among the representatives of ‘theoretical’ linguistics: the present is thought to be full of promises that will be redeemed in the near future.
+Therefore, I began to explore different frameworks and to consider how to combine insights from other approaches.
+Still, I was experiencing a general sense of dissatisfaction concerning these theoretical frameworks.
+Then, one day, I came across a paper by the Finnish linguist Esa Itkonen entitled ‘On explanation in linguistics.’
+In this article, the scholar boldly states at the onset, “[…] I have resisted here the utopian impulse which is all too common among the representatives of ‘theoretical’ linguistics: the present is thought to be full of promises that will be redeemed in the near future.
 As far as I can see, the reverse is true.
-If the present moment is experienced as less than satisfactory, it is so with respect to the past and not to the future.
+If the present moment is experienced as less than satisfactory, it is so concerning the past and not to the future.
 Is this view justified?
 Certainly, no one who is ignorant of the history of linguistics has the competence to answer this question.”

 That was an eye-opener.

-What did I really know about the history of my discipline?
+What did I know about the history of my discipline?
 Very little, I had to admit.
-In my student years, I had never had the chance to attend a course in the history of linguistics and, whenever the ‘past’ was considered at all, it was just mentioned in passing (and normally these mentions referred to de Saussure or, at best, Franz Boas).
-The received view was that after the publication of Chomsky’s book ‘Syntactic structures,’ generativism replaced structuralism as the mainstream framework and, later on, a few competitors arose.
-So strong was the advent of Chomskyan linguistics, that some overenthusiastic scholar claimed that more knowledge about human language was gained in the 1980s than in the previous 2,500 years (!).
+In my student years, I had never had the chance to attend a course in the history of linguistics.
+Whenever the ‘past’ was mentioned, it was just in passing (and these mentions, normally, referred to de Saussure or, at best, Franz Boas).
+The received view went as follows.
+After the publication of Chomsky’s book ‘Syntactic structures,’ generativism replaced structuralism as the mainstream framework.
+Later on, a few competitors arose.
+So strong was the advent of Chomskyan linguistics, that some overenthusiastic scholars claimed that more knowledge about human language was gained in the 1980s than in the previous 2,500 years (!).
 Advocates of rivals traditions (such as construction grammar, functional typology, or sociolinguistics) generally maintained the same forgetful attitude toward structural and pre-structural linguistics.

 As I read Itkonen’s paper, I grew intensely curious and decided to go on and read his books and the sources mentioned therein, in particular authors such as Eugenio Coşeriu and Raimo Anttila, among others.
-All these authors have in common a vast knowledge of the history of linguistics, as well as philosophy, classical languages, literature, and so on.
+Not only have these authors in common a vast knowledge of the history of linguistics, but they also have a strong background in philosophy, classical languages, literature, and so on.
 Reading their work lead me to look for further readings, including both primary and secondary sources.
-In particular, I focused my attention on (especially American) structural linguistics, but I also explored in some detail the kind of linguistics which was practiced in antiquity and not only in Europe, but also India, China, and the Arab world.
+In particular, I focused my attention on (especially American) structural linguistics, but I also explored in some detail the kind of linguistics which was practiced in antiquity and not only in Europe, but also in India, China, and the Arab world.
 Becoming acquainted with the linguistics of the past was a really rewarding experience, which helped me see how distorted the general idea of linguistics as science we tend to have, at least in the Western world.